tyrenherbst/EventbriteChallenge/topEvents/README.rst

 2. Open the command window and navigate to the repository file directory

-3. Run `python manage.py migrate` to create the pollEvent models.
+3a.
+Run `python manage.py migrate` to create the pollEvent models.

+3b.
+Run 'python manage.py loaddata initial_data.json' to populate the database with the initial question and categories

 4. Start the development server and visit http://127.0.0.1:8000/admin/ to edit the poll (username:admin password: eventbrite) (you'll need the Admin app enabled).